 There is perhaps a misconception that we should all reduce salt intake as much as possible.

-But did you know that too little salt can be just as damaging as too much?
+But did you know that too little salt can also cause problems?

-This article takes an in-depth look at salt, the benefits, drawbacks, and some of the views in the aforementioned book.
+This article takes an in-depth look at sodium deficiency, salt, and its potential benefits and drawbacks.